 Agile Machine Learning, In Production, by Kishau Rogers.
 Artificial intelligence and machine learning got you excited?
 It should.
 As model development practices emerge, how do they fit into your existing Agile processes?
 I don’t know much about this, so I’m looking forward to learning from Kishau.

 deliver:Agile has a unique program.
 The conference is oriented around practitioners who want to get value from software, quickly.
-And it's also a chance to learn about new, hot tech that may form a big part of your future software.
-Don't miss this opportunity to spend a few days to dig deep, and have meaningful conversations with like-minded peers.
+And it’s also a chance to learn about new, hot tech that may form a big part of your future software.
+Don’t miss this opportunity to spend a few days digging deep, and have meaningful conversations with like-minded peers.
 See you there!